...

 Discovery is commonly utilized in divorce cases that involve contested issues or complex matters like financial assets, property division, or child custody disputes.
 When the parties cannot agree on these issues, discovery becomes essential in revealing the necessary information to support their respective positions.

 For example, in a divorce where one party suspects the other of hiding assets or income, discovery can help uncover financial records, bank statements, tax returns, and other relevant documents.
-Similarly, discovery may be employed in cases involving child custody disputes to gather information about each parent’s living arrangements, employment, and other factors influencing the child’s best interests.
+Similarly, in cases involving child custody disputes, parties may employ discovery to gather information about each parent’s living arrangements, employment, and other factors influencing the child’s best interests.

 Discovery Rules and Guidelines in Texas

 Texas has established specific rules and guidelines that govern the discovery process in divorce cases to maintain fairness and ensure efficient proceedings.
-These guidelines are outlined in the Texas Rules of Civil Procedure and must be followed by both parties and their attorneys.
+Both parties and their attorneys must adhere to these guidelines outlined in the Texas Rules of Civil Procedure.

 The rules dictate that discovery requests should seek only relevant information related to the divorce.
 Requesting unrelated or extraneous information can lead to the opposing party denying such requests based on their irrelevance.
 It is essential for those filing for divorce without legal representation to familiarize themselves with these rules to ensure their requests adhere to the requirements.